Image ProMo-Cymru CCBY2

 Laughing gas is nitrous oxide, an old-fashioned but still effective anaesthetic used mostly during labour as the gas part of ‘gas and air’.
 The risk of addiction is negligible and overdose is extremely rare.
 It is inhaled after filling balloons from small metal canisters bought cheaply over the internet.
 It gives a very short term, but intense, high.

-Laughing gas is categorised as a ‘legal high’ but is considerably less risky than others, such as synthetic cannabis and stimulant mixtures.
+Laughing gas is often categorised as a so-called ‘legal high’ but is considerably less risky than others, such as synthetic cannabis and stimulant mixtures.
 Those products can have highly unpredictable effects because a safe dose can be hard to determine.
 You can read more about other legal highs here.

 What does laughing gas do to your body?

 People who have taken N2O are likely to experience feelings of euphoria for 30-90 seconds and become very giggly.
 They may also notice that their bodily co-ordination is affected, and can experience dizziness or sometimes a very short paralysis.

 Taking several doses can prolong the dream-like effects.
 It is not a hallucinogen but there is often a distortion of audio and visual perceptions.

 Young people may be more likely to try it after a few drinks and the dizzy feeling can increase the risk of people falling over and injuring themselves.
 This is the major risk of taking the drug.

 Exposure to large amounts starves the body of oxygen and can cause brain damage.
 Daily use will lead to a level of dependence, while regular use can deprive the body of vitamin B12 and lead to nerve damage.
 These are rare and isolated cases.